 Stories Matter

-How Stacey Abrams is redefining advocacy through storytelling
+How Stacy Abrams is redefining advocacy through storytelling

 Perhaps what Abrams saw in the young girl was a bit of herself.
 The daughter of a librarian mother and shipyard worker father, she learned early on about the grit it would take to face the road ahead.
 Her civically engaged parents moved from Wisconsin to Mississippi before settling in Decatur when she was in high school.